 - Don’t ignore your feelings.
 They may come out in unproductive ways- self-harm, alcohol and/or drug abuse, etc.

 Don’t push yourself to forgive someone who has done something to you that is generally unforgivable- any kind of abusive situation or a criminal act.
 If you are able to do so, that is a wonderful thing, but do not berate yourself for not being able to.
 I do recommend seeking therapy if this has been your experience.
-Pushing yourself to forgive in this kind of situation can be a very bad idea.
+Pushing yourself to forgive in this kind of situation can be a have negative impacts.

 Once you decide to forgive those that hurt you, you feel better- physically and emotionally.
 There is a weight lifted off your shoulders.
 Your mind feels lighter, and you may feel happier.
 Those thoughts are almost, if not entirely, gone.
 Life feels easier.
 Even if this isn’t a possibility, hopefully, as time goes by and you are able to process things, this can happen to you.
 Forgiveness can be a blessing if you are able to let it into your life.